About Termo

 Criminal Records

-The criminal records system in Lassen County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Lassen County Sheriff's Office and the local police departments maintain these records.
-Residents can conduct background checks through the California Department of Justice, which provides comprehensive criminal history information.
-The California Bureau of Investigation also offers resources for Lassen County residents seeking background checks or criminal record information.
+The criminal records system in Lassen County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can conduct background checks through the California Department of Justice, which provides criminal history information.
+The California Department of Justice also offers resources for Lassen County residents seeking background checks or criminal record information.

 Vital Records